alexanderop/talk-structure-vue-prag-25/slides.md

 ✅ Clear feature boundaries

-✅ Easy to find and work on code
+✅ Easy to find and change code

-✅ Code reuse is simple
+✅ Easy to reuse code

-✅ Tests stay focused inside each module
+✅ Tests stay inside each part

 ✅ Ai loves it